 Requirements contracts

-Requirements contracts obligate contractors to fulfill all actual government needs within specified limits, but estimated quantities are not guaranteed and special rules apply for large or advisory service contracts.
+Requirements contracts obligate contractors to fulfill all actual government needs within the contract period, but estimated quantities are not guaranteed orders, and special rules apply for large or advisory service contracts.

 Overview

-FAR 16.503 covers requirements contracts, which obligate a contractor to fulfill all actual purchase needs of designated government activities for supplies or services during a specified period.
+FAR 16.503 covers requirements contracts, which obligate a contractor to fulfill all actual purchase needs of specified government activities for supplies or services during a set period.
 Orders are placed as needs arise, but the government does not guarantee any minimum quantity.
 The contracting officer must provide a realistic estimated total quantity in the solicitation and contract, though this is not a guarantee.
-Contracts should, where feasible, specify maximum limits for both the contractor’s delivery obligations and the government’s ordering obligations, as well as any order-specific minimums or maximums.
+Contracts should, where feasible, specify maximum limits for both the contractor’s delivery obligations and the government’s ordering obligations, as well as any per-order or periodic maximums or minimums.
 Requirements contracts are suitable when recurring needs are anticipated but precise quantities cannot be determined in advance.
-Special rules apply for contracts exceeding $100 million and for advisory and assistance services exceeding three years and $15 million, requiring written determinations for single-source awards.
-When used for repair or overhaul of government property, the contract must clarify that failure to furnish estimated or maximum quantities does not entitle the contractor to price adjustments under the Government Property clause.
+Special rules apply for contracts exceeding $150 million and for advisory and assistance services exceeding three years and $20 million.
+When government property is furnished for repair, the contract must clarify that failure to provide estimated or maximum quantities does not entitle the contractor to a price adjustment.

 Key Rules